+- Working.

+- On the employer's premises ready to work.

+- On duty.

 - At a prescribed work place.

 - Attending a meeting or training.

 - Taking an established rest or break period excluding meal periods of 30 minutes or more where the employee is relieved of all responsibilities.